Summer Camp FAQ's

 Campers live in cabins with trained counselors and support staff.
 Junior and Junior High programs will have no more than 8 campers in each cabin.
 Senior High will have no more than 10 campers per cabin.
 Take a tour of our cabins and facilities to see where they will be living for the week.

 We have a wide variety of programs available.
 Classic Camp is available most weeks of the summer and a number of specialty camps are offered different weeks throughout the summer.
 Visit the Summer Programs page to learn more about each program.

 Overnight programs are available for campers entering 2nd grade in the fall through recent high school graduates.
 Our half-week program, Young Folks, is for campers entering grades 2-3.
 “Juniors” will enter grades 4-6 in the fall.
 “Jr. Highs” will enter grades 7-9.
 “Sr. Highs” will enter grades 10-12 or just graduated.

-The Lutherlyn staff consists of 65 dedicated people specially trained (including First Aid and CPR) to ensure a safe, substantial, and enjoyable ADVENTURE IN FAITH!
+The Lutherlyn staff consists of 60 dedicated people specially trained (including First Aid and CPR) to ensure a safe and enjoyable ADVENTURE IN FAITH!
 All summer staff participate in a 13-day intense training program to prepare them in the two weeks before campers arrive.
 A registered nurse, certified water-safety instructor, and lifeguards are in attendance at camp all summer long to provide for the health and safety of each camper.
 A criminal background check and check of the National Sex Offender Registry is completed for every staff member and volunteer.
-Our staff is led by and Debra Roberts, Deacon, Associate Director.
+Our staff is led by Deacon Debra Roberts, Executive Director.